Hotel Fire from Joe Dunn.

 had spread from one small area on one floor of the ‘

 The air conditioning system ducting was, I believe, filled with smoke at all levels.
 The main fans would have failed long before as they shorted out with the fire or water from the automatic sprinkler system.
-If the sprinkler system was operative within the tower, it may have eventually put out the fire, but it could never have stopped the smoke quickly enough to save life.
+If the sprinkler system was operative within the President Tower, it may have eventually put out the fire, but it could never have stopped the smoke quickly enough to save life.
 It was a stroke of luck that the fire brigade could just reach the burning levels with their hoses on high-lift cranes brought to the street below.
 Had the blaze been at a higher level who knows what would have happened.
-You cannot extinguish a furnace with a watering can !
+You cannot extinguish a furnace with a watering can.

 Only a few elements are very certain about this particular type of tragedy.
 You are almost totally on your own in the scenario; to make your own judgments using your wits and your own reactions.
 You have no time to waste if you are going to get yourself out and alert your colleagues; before that option is quickly lost.